-Hello, I am Jerri Rowland and feel blessed to be a part of the learning community at Monroe County Area Technology Center.
+Hello, I am Jeff Blythe and feel blessed to be a part of the learning community at Monroe County Area Technology Center.
 Our goals are to provide students with experiences that equip them with the skills and working knowledge they will need when they transition into postsecondary careers and/or training.
-We offer Career Pathways in the areas of Automotive Technology (Instructor: Chris Graves), Business (Instructors: Mitzy Cook and Ann K. Landers), Carpentry (Instructor: Brent Steenbergen), Electricity (Instructor: Barry Wood), Health Sciences (Instructors: Jennifer McClard and Melissa Smith), Welding (Instructor: John Page), and Wood Manufacturing (Instructor: Jeff Short).
-Each program prepares students to pass the WorkKeys Assessment, Kentucky Occupational Skills Standards Assessment (KOSSA), and/or to receive an Industry Certification.
-Students who attend Monroe County High School and Metcalfe County High School attend our center.
+We offer Career Pathways in the areas of Automotive Technology (Instructor: Chris Graves), Business (Instructor: Kaylin Graves), Carpentry (Instructor: Brent Steenbergen), Electricity (Instructor: Barry Wood), Health Sciences (Instructors: TBA and Melissa Smith), Welding (Instructor: Jesse Muse), and Wood Manufacturing (Instructor: Jeff Short).
+Each program prepares students to pass an End of Program Assessment (EOP) and/or an Industry Certification Assessment to receive an Industry Certification.
+Students who attend Monroe County High School and Metcalfe County High School have the option to attend our center.

 I have always had a love for Career and Technical Education and the opportunities these areas offer students and am thrilled to have the opportunity to be a part of the training taking place.
-I have been very impressed with these instructors’ abilities to communicate and demonstrate their content knowledge to students and just as important, I have been fascinated with the level of work that these young adults can do.
+I have been very impressed with the ATC instructors’ abilities to communicate and demonstrate their content knowledge to students and just as important, I have been fascinated with the level of work that these young adults can demonstrate.

 At the Monroe County Area Technology Center, we serve with an open-door philosophy and are always open to ideas, suggestions, and wish to help our community in any way that we can.
-If we can be of assistance, please contact us at (270)487-8261 or by email at Jerri.Rowland@Monroe.KYSchools.us .
+Please reach out to us and we look forward to working with our students, parents, schools, and community.